Project Firestart

 Project Firestart is a cinematic survival horror game for the Commodore 64 computer system.
 It was designed by Jeff Tunnell and Damon Slye and published by Electronic Arts in 1989.
 Taking place in the 21st century, the game follows a government agent dispatched to a research station in orbit around Saturn's moon, Titan, to learn why the scientists there abruptly cut off communication with Earth.
-The game has been cited by various gaming journalists and writers as one of the earliest, if not the first, survival horror games, pioneering many conventions of the genre including limited ammunition, an emphasis on escaping enemies and puzzle solving over combat, solving a central mystery, and multiple endings.
+The game has been cited by various gaming journalists and writers as one of the earliest survival horror games, pioneering many conventions of the genre including limited ammunition, an emphasis on escaping enemies and puzzle solving over combat, solving a central mystery, and multiple endings.

 Plot

 In 2061, agent Jon Hawking of the United System States is sent to the research ship Prometheus, in orbit around Titan.
 Hawking's mission is to make contact with the members of Project Firestart, an initiative of the System Science Foundation, who have recently dropped out of communication with their superiors on Earth.
 Hawking is further instructed to retrieve all of the scientific data on board the Prometheus and then to destroy the ship, based on the USS' belief that Project Firestart has been compromised and could potentially pose a threat to Earth.
 Should Hawking fail in his mission, the USS will remotely activate the Prometheus' self destruct sequence on the assumption that Hawking himself has been killed.

-On board the Prometheus, Hawking discovers the entire crew brutally murdered and the ship infested with large, hostile creatures.
+On board the Prometheus, Hawking discovers the entire crew brutally killed and the ship infested with large, hostile creatures.
 Retrieving the ship's science logs, Hawking discovers that Project Firestart was a genetic engineering program that sought to create a mining species resistant to extreme cold and low oxygen levels by combining the DNA of oxen with a new species of fungi discovered in asteroids around Titan.
 Hawking further learns that one of the scientists on the project, Dr. Arno, secretly altered the DNA of the mining creatures in an attempt to create a race of super soldiers.
 The plan backfired, as Arno's creations proved to be mindlessly hostile and capable of asexual reproduction.
 Unable to contain the monsters, the crew of the Prometheus was slaughtered.
-SIA Agent Annar Kensan, who was working in secret with Dr. Arno, survived by placing himself in cryosleep; upon Hawking's arrival on the Prometheus, he awakens.
+SSF Agent Annar Kensan, who was working in secret with Dr. Arno, survived by placing himself in cryosleep; upon Hawking's arrival on the Prometheus, he awakens.
 Also in cryosleep is Mary, another Firestart scientist who survived the massacre because she was placed in suspended animation after suffering a minor injury.

 The creatures spawn a giant, white version of themselves, which begins attacking them.
 The supercreature then seeks out Hawking, who discovers that it is completely invulnerable to all of his weaponry.
 Using the Firestart scientists' notes on the genetic flaws in their original organisms, he must improvise a way to kill the creature using the resources available to him on board the ship.